RosaleeKnight/study-notes/cybersecurity/cybersecurity-terminology.md

 # Tools

 ## Job Specific
-COTS (Commercially Available off the Shelf): Packaged products or solutions that are then adapted to satisfy the needs of the purchasing organization rather than commissioning of custom made.
+**COTS (Commercially Available off the Shelf):** Packaged products or solutions that are then adapted to satisfy the needs of the purchasing organization rather than commissioning of custom made.

-Critical Update: A fix for a specific problem that addresses a critical, non-security-related bug in computer software.
+**Critical Update:** A fix for a specific problem that addresses a critical, non-security-related bug in computer software.

-DAST (Dynamic Application Security Testing): Interacts with your running application with the purpose of finding and managing vulnerabilities.
+**DAST (Dynamic Application Security Testing):** Interacts with your running application with the purpose of finding and managing vulnerabilities.

-DLP (Data Loss Prevention): Umbrella term for a collection of security tools, processes and procedures that aim to prevent sensitive data from falling into unauthorized or malicious hands.
+**DLP (Data Loss Prevention):** Umbrella term for a collection of security tools, processes and procedures that aim to prevent sensitive data from falling into unauthorized or malicious hands.

-Have I Been Pwned: website where you enter your email address to check if your address has been revealed in a data breach.
+**Have I Been Pwned:** website where you enter your email address to check if your address has been revealed in a data breach.

-Honeypot: A decoy system or network that serves to attract potential attackers.
+**Honeypot:** A decoy system or network that serves to attract potential attackers.

-Kali Linux: Debian Linux derivative specifically designed toward testing for security tasks, such as penetration testing, security auditing, and digital forensics.
+**Kali Linux:** Debian Linux derivative specifically designed toward testing for security tasks, such as penetration testing, security auditing, and digital forensics.

-Patch: Provides additional, revised or updated code for an operation system or application.
+**Patch:** Provides additional, revised or updated code for an operation system or application.

-Pen Testing (Penetration Testing): The practice of testing a computer system, network or web application to find vulnerabilities that an attacker could exploit.
+**Pen Testing (Penetration Testing):** The practice of testing a computer system, network or web application to find vulnerabilities that an attacker could exploit.

-Sandbox(ing): An isolated environment on a network that mimics end user operating environments and are used to safely execute suspicious code without risking harm to the host device or network.
+**Sandbox(ing):** An isolated environment on a network that mimics end user operating environments and are used to safely execute suspicious code without risking harm to the host device or network.

-SAST (Static Application Security Testing): automated analysis of written code for security vulnerabilities.
+**SAST (Static Application Security Testing):** Automated analysis of written code for security vulnerabilities.

-SCA (Software Composition Analysis) Tools: enables users to analyze and manage the open-source elements of their application.
+**SCA (Software Composition Analysis) Tools:** Enables users to analyze and manage the open-source elements of their application.

-Security Awareness Training: A training program aimed at heightening security awareness within an organization.
+**Security Awareness Training:** A training program aimed at heightening security awareness within an organization.

-SOAR (Security Orchestrated, Automation and Response): A stack of compatible software programs that organizations use to collect data about security threats from across the network and respond to low level security events without human assistance.
+**SOAR (Security Orchestrated, Automation and Response):** A stack of compatible software programs that organizations use to collect data about security threats from across the network and respond to low level security events without human assistance.

-VPN (Virtual Private Network): An encrypted connection over the internet from a device to a network.
+**VPN (Virtual Private Network):** An encrypted connection over the internet from a device to a network.

 ## General
 Adware: Any piece of software or application that displays advertisements on your computer.